arybach/mlops-infra/ec2/README.md

 ### full instructions
 https://github.com/deviantony/docker-elk/tree/tls#bringing-up-the-stack

-kibana should be accessable on remote_machine_ip:5600 port (password in .env file)
+elasticsearch should be running on remote_machine_ip:9200 and kibana should be accessable on remote_machine_ip:5601 port (password in .env file) if kibana is not running use elastic.pem file to ssh into remote machine and check logs ssh -i elastic.pem ec2-user@remote_machine_ip docker-compose down docker-compose up should be sufficient unless security group blocks access to ports